josemasa13/journaling_serverless_app/README.md

   }
 }
 ```
+The attachment URL is optional

 * `UpdateJournalItem` - updates a journal entry created by a current user.
-A shape of data send by a client application to this function can be found in the `UpdateJournalItemRequest.ts` file

 It receives an object that contains one field that can be updated in the entry: